 All students are welcome to participate in the Term 2 Running Club.
 The club provides a range of running and fitness activities before school for all students who wish to participate.
 These activities support the school and inter-school cross country programs.

 Music Tuition after school hours is provided by private qualified music teachers.
 Students from Kindy to Year 6 are offered music tuiton on piano and guitar.
 There are 10 lessons per term with each lesson 30 minutes in duration.
 The lessons are held at school in the multi-purpose room, students can use the school piano for their lesson but are expected to have a guitar if they choose to learn that instrument.
 If you would like more information about after school music tuition please contact Robin Evans by email: firstname.lastname@example.org

 Reading Club is an integral part of the Literacy Program at Notre Dame Catholic Primary School.
-Students in Year 4 are invited to read before school three days a week with classroom teachers.
+Students in Years 3 and 4 are invited to read before school three days a week with classroom teachers.
 We aim to support children in need by providing individual assistance to develop and strengthen their reading skills.